 Legal GEDCOM text encodings vary depending upon the version of the GEDCOM specification in use.

-Later GEDCOM files must state the text encoding being used in the CHAR tag of the file header.
+The CHAR tag of the file header may state the text encoding being used in a GEDCOM file, but this is only required in some versions of GEDCOM.
 GEDCOM files may optionally use a byte order mark (BOM) to identify the text encoding in the case of Unicode and UTF-8 encoded files.
-In all cases only valid encodings for the GEDCOM version of the file should be used and the BOM should be consistent with the CHAR tag value.
+In all cases, only valid encodings for the specfic GEDCOM version should be used and the BOM should be consistent with the CHAR tag value.

 Problems with the text encoding of GEDCOM files fall into 3 categories: